Fearing hard Brexit, UK drugmakers stockpile to protect lives | Malay Mail

 Fears of a disorderly Brexit next March have risen as Prime Minister Theresa May struggles to win agreement for her plans to retain close trading alignment with the EU.

-Adding to the pressure, EU negotiator Michel Barnier yesterday cast doubt on whether Britain can relieve EU concerns about the Irish border and allow for a Brexit deal by a deadline of October.
+Adding to the pressure, EU negotiator Michel Barnier on Thursday cast doubt on whether Britain can relieve EU concerns about the Irish border and allow for a Brexit deal by a deadline of October.

 But despite the doomsday talk of shortages of food and medicines after Brexit, May says the public should take “reassurance and comfort” from the government’s preparations for the eventuality of a no-deal Brexit.